What is a Personal Locator Beacon (PLB)

 Safety Tips for Personal Locator Beacons (PLBs)

-* Make sure everyone in your group knows where the beacon is and how to operate it.
+* Keep your PLB securely on your person.* Make sure everyone in your group knows where the beacon is and how to operate it.

 * Familiarize yourself with your PLB before your trip.